 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-If your baby has a runny nose, it’s a good thing, because it’s a sign that his body is getting rid of the germs.
-But when the mucus accumulates in his nose, he may have nasal congestion, which may seem as congestion in the chest.
-Congestion is very common in babies and it isn’t life-threatening.
-But it can be extremely uncomfortable for your baby as it may make it very difficult for him to breathe.
-In this article, we provide you with an overview of congestion in babies; its causes, symptoms and home remedies.
+If your baby has a runny nose, it’s a good thing because it’s a sign that his body is getting rid of the germs.
+But when the mucus accumulates in his nose, he may have nasal congestion, which may seem like congestion in the baby’s chest.
+Congestion is very common in babies, and it isn’t life-threatening.
+But it can be extremely uncomfortable for the baby as it may make it very difficult for him to breathe.
+In this article, we provide you with an overview of congestion in baby’s chest its causes, symptoms and home remedies.

 What Is Chest Congestion?